-Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
+Learning Outcome: The learner will: ssment Criteria: earner can: 1.
 Be able to interpret technical information for connecting engineering assets to the system 1.1 Produce work details for the connection using technical information.
-1.2 Use technical information to determine measurements .
-1.3 Identify the location where the connection is to be made to the network.
+1.2 Use technical information to determine measurements.
+Identify the location where the connection is to be made to the network.
 2. Be able to select components and resources for the connection 2.1 Select the components for the work in compliance with specifications.
 Take action to comply with procedures to replace defective components.
-2.3 Take action to comply with procedures to replace substandard components .
+2.3 Take action to comply with procedures to replace sub- standard components.
 2.4 Take measures to ensure the availability of sufficient resources.
 2.5 Plan for actual and foreseeable changes to the availability of resources.
-3. Be able to connect engineering products or assets to the system Determine the method of connection to be used.
+3. Be able to connect engineering products or assets to the system 3.1 Determine the method of connection to be used.
 Carry out a site-specific risk assessment and review as job progresses, in accordance with company policy.
 Select and wear the designated PPE.
-3.4 Ensure the condition and size of the excavation is sufficient and conforms to instructions and specifications.
-3.5 Install, test and configure bypass in accordance with approved codes of practice and organisational procedure.
+Ensure the condition and size of the excavation is sufficient and conforms to instructions and specifications.
+Install, test and configure bypass in accordance with approved codes of practice and organisational procedure.
 3.6 Appropriately position fire extinguishers on site.